SHTOOLS/SHTOOLS/README.md

 #### pyshtools for Anaconda Python ####

-fftw3 with fortran bindings can be installed on anaconda like this
+fftw3 with fortran bindings and pyshtools can be installed on anaconda like this

 ```bash
 conda install -c eumetsat fftw3